How and when you get paid

 When do I get paid?

-For all other staff you will normally be paid on the last working day of every month, and you will be paid for the month you have just worked.
+You will normally be paid on the last working day of every month, and you will be paid for the month you have just worked.

 How do I get paid?